 One of the 10 year old girls put it nicely, and said it looked like I just got out of bed.
 Quite different to all the women who just told me I looked like [expletive].

 Realistically, I have no future running goals at this stage.
-I guess somewhere there is a desire to run the next marathon, and achieve the next PB, sub 3:20.
+I guess somewhere there is a desire to run the next marathon, and I wonder if I can achieve the next PB, sub 3:20.
 Pain in my legs and one foot is doing a fine job to mask such desires for the moment.

 Thanks everyone for the encouragement and well wishes.
 To state something beyond obvious, I couldn’t have run the marathon without the support of many people.